samply/beam/README.md

 | Proxy2             | proxy2.broker                |
 | App behind Proxy 2 | app2.proxy2.broker           |

-In this example, we use the same ApiKey `App1Secret` for both parties.
+To simplify this example, we use the same ApiKey `App1Secret` for both apps.
+Also, the Broker has a short name (`broker`) where in a real setup, it would be required to have a fully-qualified domain name as `broker1.samply.de` (see [System Architecture](#system-architecture)).

 ### Creating a task